US, Mexico finalize trade pact; Canada to rejoin talks Tuesday - Journal du Cameroun

 Instead, senior US officials told reporters the agreement had been extended for 16 years but would be reviewed every six years.
 If the parties agree to continue with no changes, it will be renewed for another 16 years.

-However, if the governments want to make changes, they will negotiate while the agreement remains in place, giving them a longer time horizon — less likely to spook investors and businesses.
+However, if the governments want to make changes, they will negotiate while the agreement remains in place, giving them a longer time horizon of 10 years to make changes, which is less likely to spook investors and businesses.

-The change means “reviews have consequences, but at same time you’re always far enough away from the end that it will not affect investment,” the official said.

 “It’s an alternative to sunset which we think works,” another senior official said.